 All students enrolled in a CNA or CMA course must submit to a criminal background check conducted by Castlebranch, a third-party company.
-Students will not be able to set up their Castlebranch account until the first day of your class, but should begin collecting the required documentation prior to the start of class.
-Failure to complete this requirement within 10 calendar days of the start of class will result in being dropped from the class.
+Students should begin collecting the required documentation immediately after signing up for the course and while awaiting Castlebranch pin (we normally receive these a week prior to the beginning of class and will send each student an email as soon as we receive Castlebranch approval).
+Failure to complete this requirement by the 3rd day of the start of class will result in being dropped from the class.

-The Adult Healthcare Coordinator will evaluate the background checks according to, but not limited to, the exclusionary criteria of clinical facilities and KDADS.
+The adult healthcare coordinator will evaluate the background checks according to, but not limited to, the exclusionary criteria of clinical facilities and KDADS.
 Results of the background check may be disclosed to third parties such as clinical facilities.